ahmadiehsan/personal_docs/docs/ai/neural_network/fine_tuning/setfit.md

 !!! info

     Not only can SetFit perform few-shot classification tasks, but it also has support for when you have no labels at all, also called zero-shot classification.
 SetFit generates synthetic examples from the label names to resemble the classification task and then trains a SetFit model on them.
-For example, if the target labels are “happy” and “sad,” then synthetic data could be “The example is happy” and “This example is sad.”
+For example, if the target labels are "happy" and "sad," then synthetic data could be "The example is happy" and "This example is sad."

 ## Workflow